Should you get male or female ducks or both? How many ducks should you get in your first flock?

 - Breeding potential – we wanted at least one drake in our flock so we could occasionally hatch our own ducklings.
 For instance, Pippa Luckinbill (one of our hens) was the loveduckling of Sir Winston Duckbill and Svetlana.

 IF you get a drake(s), you’ll need some way to keep your drake separated from your hens at night so the hens don’t get over-mated or injured.
-We found this out the hard way with our first hen, Lady Margaret Thrasher who ended being over-mated in her coop at night, sustaining an injury on the back of her head in the process.
+We found this out the hard way with our first hen, Lady Margaret Thrasher, who ended being over-mated in her coop at night, thus sustaining an injury on the back of her head.